 Online offerings, just like live 1:1 sessions blend a cutting edge understanding of the mind with body-centered tools.
 I also offer therapy or depth coaching.
 Download your mini check-in meditation for a short self-reflection and grounding to get a feel for this holistic and integrative approach.
 All you need are 2 minutes to pause and I’ll guide through a self check-in.

 Book an Appointment

 Groups and classes meet online and in person.
 Individual sessions are via video or in my home office.
 Before booking a 1:1 session, let’s talk!
 Please call.

 Frequently Asked Questions

-As one client said, “therapy is an admittance of health.”
+Once I heard a seeker friend say, “therapy is an admittance of health.”
 I welcome people who wish to learn more about themselves and how they relate to the world, their relationships and their own self.